-A qualified distribution from a Roth IRA is tax-free and penalty-free.
-To be considered a qualified distribution, the 5-year aging requirement has to be satisfied and you must be age 59½ or older or meet one of several exemptions (disability, qualified first-time home purchase, or death among them).
+For a distribution to be considered qualified, the 5-year aging requirement has to be satisfied, and you must be age 59½ or older or meet one of several exemptions (disability, qualified first-time home purchase, or death among them).

-For a traditional IRA, for 2021, full deductibility of a contribution is available to covered individuals whose 2021 modified adjusted gross income (MAGI) is $105,000 or less (joint) and $66,000 or less (single); partial deductibility is available for MAGI up to $125,000 (joint) and $76,000 (single).
-In addition, full deductibility of a contribution is available for non-covered individuals whose spouse is covered by an employer sponsored plan for joint filers with a MAGI of $198,000 or less in 2021; and partial deductibility is available for MAGI up to $208,000.
-If neither you nor your spouse (if any) participates in a workplace plan, then your traditional IRA contribution is always tax deductible, regardless of your income.
-For 2022 full deductibility of a contribution is available to covered individuals whose 2022 Modified Adjusted Gross Income (MAGI) is $109,000 or less (joint) and $68,000 or less (single); partial deductibility for MAGI up to $129,000 (joint) and $78,000 (single).
-In addition, full deductibility of a contribution is available for non-covered individuals whose spouse is covered by an employer sponsored plan for joint filers with a MAGI of $204,000 or less in 2022; and partial deductibility for MAGI up to $214,000.
+For a traditional IRA, full deductibility of a 2023 contribution is available to covered individuals whose 2023 Modified Adjusted Gross Income (MAGI) is $116,000 or less (joint) and $73,000 or less (single); partial deductibility for MAGI up to $136,000 (joint) and $83,000 (single).
+In addition, full deductibility of a contribution is available for non-covered individuals whose spouse is covered by an employer sponsored plan for joint filers with a MAGI of $218,000 or less in 2023; and partial deductibility for MAGI up to $228,000.
 If neither you nor your spouse (if any) is a participant in a workplace plan, then your traditional IRA contribution is always tax deductible, regardless of your income.

 Diversification and asset allocation do not ensure a profit or guarantee against loss.